 Level III Students will: EERI.6.6.
 Use an example from text to describe the author's purpose or point of view.
 Ex.
 Choose from three words to describe the author's point of view from a historical text.
 Ex.
 Given a paragraph about a tornado, choose a word from the paragraph that describes what the author thinks about tornados (e.g., scary, exciting).
 Level II Students will: EERI.6.6.
 Identify a word that represents the purpose of a text.
 Ex.
 Choose a word that represents what they learned from a report on a real-life event.
 Level I Students will: EERI.6.6.
 Point to a picture that shows what happened in a text designed to recount an event.
 Ex.
 Using a story recounting a real-life event (e.g., a class field trip to a local museum) read by the teacher, point to a picture showing what happened.
-Integration of Knowledge and Ideas.
+Integration of Knowledge and Ideas. different media to demonstrate Level IV Students will: EERI.6.7.
+Integrate information from different media to demonstrate understanding of a topic.
 RI.6.7.
-Integrate information presented in EERI.6.7.
-Integrate information from different media to demonstrate understanding of a topic.
-Level IV Students will: EERI.6.7.
-Integrate information from different media to demonstrate understanding of a topic.
+Integrate information presented in different media or formats (e.g., visually, quantitatively) as well as in words to develop a coherent understanding of a topic understanding of a topic.
 Ex.
-Compare/combine information from a video and a passage on the same topic to make a statement about the topic. different media or formats (e.g., visually, quantitatively) as well as in words to develop a coherent understanding of a topic or issue.
+Compare/combine information from a video and a passage on the same topic to make a statement about the topic.
 Level III Students will: EERI.6.7.
-Integrate information from different media and formats of texts.
+Integrate information from different media and formats of texts. or issue.
 Ex.
 After reading the passage and watching a video, use magazine pictures to create a collage to represent the information.
 Ex.
 Compare a text with a video version of the same text to identify ways that the text is the same as the video.
 Level II Students will: EERI.6.7.
 Identify information from media and other formats of text that are about similar topics.
 Ex.
 Recall a phrase from a media presentation.
 Ex.
 Recall a phrase from an informational text.
 Level I Students will: EERI.6.7.
 Identify information from two sources/texts.
 Ex.
 Identify a picture that matches a text heard or read.
 RI.6.8.
 Trace and evaluate the argument and specific claims in a text, distinguishing claims that are supported by reasons and evidence from claims that are not.
-EERI.6.8.
-Distinguish claims in a text supported by reason from those that are not.
-Level IV Students will: EERI.6.8.
+5 Level IV Students will: EERI.6.8.
 Distinguish claims supported by a reason from those that are not.
 Ex.
 Identify a claim in an article and find the reason or evidence in the piece to support the claim and identify a claim that is not supported.
 Level III Students will: EERI.6.8.
 Distinguish claims in a text supported by reason.
 Ex.
 Using an article from the newspaper, identify the claims supported by a reason by highlighting or marking the words.
 Level II Students will: EERI.6.8.
 Identify claims in a text.
 Ex.
 Point out a claim based upon the use of quotation marks.
 Ex.
 Recognize what an ad is attempting to sell.
 Level I Students will: